techtimo/Spotmap/readme.txt

 2. You can click on every sent positions to get more information.
 Points sent from a 'normal' Tracking will appear as small dots.

 ## Changelog
+= 0.12.0 =
+- support for media uploads shown in the map
+- images you upload to wordpress will be added to the wordpress spotmap table using the feed 'media' if GPS location are part of the EXIF data.
+- with date-range filter described above you can show only images taken in a specific range.
+- If you upgrade from a previous version you have to mnaully run this command if you like to use the media feature: "ALTER TABLE `wordpress_local`.`wp_spotmap_points` CHANGE COLUMN `id` `id` INT(11) UNSIGNED NOT NULL AUTO_INCREMENT ;"

 = 0.11.2 =
 - new marker styles and options how to configure them.
 Changeable icons
 - maps with many points will load faster